sudoc0d3/clock/README.md

 # A simple terminal clock in c
-*I maybe call stc pronounced 'stissy'!*
+*I'll maybe call stc pronounced 'stissy'!*

 ### Why
 - Trying to build a strong grasp of low level programming in general